isomerpages/moe-manjusrisec/_spotlight/GCE O Level Examination 2022 Results.md

 ![Top Performing Students from the Graduating Class of 2022](/images/Spotlight/gce-o-2022-pic.jpg)Top Performing Students from the Graduating Class of 2022

 The school wishes our graduates the best in their further studies and future endeavours.

-We hope that all Manjusrians will take inspiration from the academic success through hard work of their seniors.
+<br><br>We hope that all Manjusrians will take inspiration from the academic success through hard work of their seniors.